FREE DELIVERY FOR ORDERS OVER £50

 Cockroaches normally live indoors and enjoy warm, dark, humid environments.
 Cockroaches can spread a number of diseases including Salmonella, Dysentery and Gastroenteritis.
 They can also cause food poisoning, spread allergies, and infest people with Tapeworms, Roundworms and various viruses.

 One of the first actions necessary to control and monitor Cockroach activity is to set up our Cockroach Attractant Traps.
 These traps can catch high numbers of Cockroaches and provide monitoring stations for population levels.
-For the Biological control of Cockroaches there is now the option available, in some countries, to introduce parasitic wasps against these insect pests with our Periplan Cockroach Killer.
-This provides a chemical free solution to infestations which is increasingly important, as Cockroaches can become resistant to insecticides.
-Find our range of relevant products below.
+The traps provide a chemical free solution to infestations which is increasingly important as Cockroaches can become resistant to insecticides.